MadOne/weishaupt_modbus/README.md

 This is the successor of the integration from MadOne.
 MadOne and OStrama are working together on this version.

-# Starting with version 0.0.8 we will start to consolidate both versions.
+# With version 1.0.0 we consolidate both versions.
-# In version 0.0.8 this will have the following impact:
+# In this version this will have the following impact:

 ## For users of MadOne's original weishaupt_modbus integration:
  * Remove the Heatpump configuration.